ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/android/_index.md

 ## save
 ### Direct
-Saved values are not only alive across the configuration change, but also restorable from the process death.
+Saved values are not only alive across the configuration change, but also restorable from the killed process.

 Switch from the traditional way as below.
 {{< tabs "save" >}}